saravanan-cm/portfolio/content/hero/index.md

 ---
 title: 'Hi, this is'
 name: 'Saravanan C M'
-subtitle: 'I build things for the web.'
+subtitle: 'I build scalable SaaS products'
 buttonText: 'Get In Touch'
 ---

-I'm a senior software engineer based in Bangalore.
-Specialized in crafting core backend features, APIs and integrating SaaS products with one another.
+A Lead software engineer, Who has experience in handling cross-functional teams and building SaaS products from scratch.